 Organizations are continuing to turn towards MSPs to handle certain IT functions as an extension of their internal teams.
 Although it appears most businesses see the value of augmenting a Managed Service Provider, many are looking for the cheapest option available.

 This highlights the very reason an organization turns to a Managed IT Service Provider in the first place – for change.
 Cost-savings were always seen as benefits to Managed IT Services, but many have shifted their mindset, from finding the lowest price to hunting for the greatest value.

 Look for MSPs that have experience in your industry, and speak less about technology.
-Across the board, you want a partner that can explain business outcomes, and how services can help shorten the roadmap to your goals, not pushing product.
-Managed Service Providers share business perspective, not technology pushed by vendors.
-The only way to avoid “deadbeat-IT” is by leveraging outside partners that carry proven track records with established clients.
+Across the board, you want a partner that can explain business outcomes and how services can help shorten the roadmap to your goals, not pushing a product.
+Managed Service Providers share business perspectives, not technology pushed by vendors.
+The only way to avoid deadbeat-IT is by leveraging outside partners that carry proven track records with established clients.

 Top Managed Service Providers Extend Proficiency and Reach